- History and Timeline

 - The Land of Waves (Nami no Kuni) — a very small island country off the coast of Fire Country, without a ninja village.
 Its citizens generally hire ninja from Konoha or Kirigakure.

-- Waterfall Country (Taki no Kuni), protected by the ninja of Takigakure (Village of the Hidden Waterfall) — a small country to the north-west, between Fire Country and Earth Country.
+- Waterfall Country (Taki no Kuni), protected by the ninja of Takigakure no Sato (Village of the Hidden Waterfall) — a small country to the north-west, between Fire Country and Earth Country.

 Bloodline Limits (Kekkai Genkai) — A special ability passed down genetically within families.
 It cannot be used by anybody without the genetic trait, except in very special cases (see Kakashi’s Sharingan eye).
 Often manifests as an unusual physical trait, such as eye color.
 Key examples are the Uchiha’s Sharingan, the Hyuuga’s Byakugan, and the Inuzuka’s ability to communicate and bond with dogs.